MurrellGroup/LearningSchedules.jl/README.md

 # Examples

-Schedules are *iterables* that return the learning rate at each iteration.
-For example, a linear schedule that decreases the learning rate from 1.0 to 0.6 with 4 steps can be created as follows:
+Schedules are iterable, and return the learning rate at each iteration.
+For example, a linear schedule that decreases the learning rate from 1.0 to 0.6 with 4 steps can be created and used as follows:

 ```julia
 julia> using LearningSchedules